Living with COVID-19 - How to Protect Myself and Others

 If you feel sick, stay home to prevent the spread of illness in your community.

-- Avoid high-risk people and places until you are feeling better.
+- Avoid high-risk people and places until you are feeling better, see sections below for more information.

 - If you are not able to stay home, wear a mask when in indoor public places even if you only have mild symptoms.

-- You may choose to get tested for COVID-19 if you have any one of the symptoms listed under Monitor for Symptoms and Get Tested on this page.
+- Test if you have any one of the symptoms listed under Monitor for Symptoms and Get Tested on this page.

 If you test positive for COVID-19, follow these instructions for your next steps.